• Home

 For a little added flair, you can trace the plaque portion of your DIY cake stand onto scrapbook paper and use it as a liner to coordinate with any party theme.
 (Think bridal showers, baby showers, birthday parties or weddings!)

-If you have chalk paint left over after this project, be sure to check out my tutorial on painting terracotta pots to create stunning outdoor decor.
+If you have chalk paint left over after this project, be sure to check out my tutorials on painting terracotta pots and painting glass bottles to use as vases.

 Best Plaques and Candle Sticks to Buy